 A way to get around this is to use the actual shirt as a color.

-Digital transfers use full color, so you don’t have to limit yourself – but they do cost more and take longer to produce.
+Full color transfers use full color, so you don’t have to limit yourself.

 Again, all you need to do is call Customer Success and they’ll walk you through how to pick the right transfer to go with the apparel you’re using and give you tips like using gang sheets to save money.

-We recently created a Transfer Selector Tool that asks you questions about your apparel and artwork – and then tells you which transfer type is right for your project AND shows you a video on how to apply.
+We created a Transfer Selector Tool that asks you questions about your apparel and artwork – and then tells you which transfer type is right for your project.

 STEP TEN: Place Your First Heat Transfer Order